frostt-tensor/frostt-tensor.github.io/_tensors/arxiv-abstracts.md

   Abstracts published on [arxiv.org](https://arxiv.org) from 1986 to 2021 as collected by [Kaggle](https://www.kaggle.com/datasets/Cornell-University/arxiv).
-  The modes of the tensor are paper categories (e.g., cs.LG:Machine Learning), unique words appearing across the corpus of abstracts, and publication month, counting from the first paper.
+  The modes of the tensor are publication month counting from the first paper, paper categories (e.g., cs.LG:Machine Learning), and unique words appearing across the corpus of abstracts.
 Unique words were constructed by [Spacy's English Core parser](https://spacy.io/models/en).
-Tensor entries are the number of times a given word appears across all of the abstracts for the given paper category.
+Tensor entries are the number of times a given word appears across all of the abstracts published in the given month for the given paper category.

 # Tensor statistics
 order: '3'
 nnz: '30408611'
-dims: ['172', '24558', '300']
+dims: ['419','172','24558']

 # Each entry is a list ["URL", "description"]
 files: